bakebrain/minavrfpy/README.md

 # minaVRFpy

 minaVRFpy is the python adaptation of the `batch-check-wittness` step from [zkvalidator]'s [mina-vrf-rs].
-This is very much work in progress and made available to the mina community for experimental reasons!
+This is VERY much work in progress and made available to the mina community for experimental reasons!

 ## Intro